Karoo National Park

 The day is cooling over the Karoo National Park, and the Nuweveld mountains that danced and shimmered in the heat have solidified to blue.

 A cooling breeze springs up over the valleys of the Karoo.
-Now is the time to sit on the stoep and watch the swallows sky-stitch the view together.
-A flock of masked weavers, sparrows, mountain chats and red-winged starlings may flutter down to enquire about biscuit crumbs.
+Now is the time to sit on the stoep (verandah) and watch the swallows sky-stitch the view together.
+A flock of masked weavers, sparrows, mountain chats or red-winged starlings may flutter down to enquire about biscuit crumbs.

 The sky turns a spectacular crimson, and a scrub hare waits quietly for moonrise.